techidaily/site-android-transfer/source/_posts/in-2024-tips-of-transferring-messages-from-vivo-x-fold-2-to-iphone-1415-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 ![how to transfer photos from android to iphone-Shareit](https://images.wondershare.com/drfone/article/2018/06/transfer-photos-from-android-to-iphone-15.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Vca--yEhtdo?si=7ijqjyP-oi3LYze1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Thus, after going through the article, we are sure that you have a wide range of options to choose from to transfer your Vivo X Fold 2 photos to the iPhone.
 Well, every method is excellent in itself; however, we would like to say that one of the best options for you would be the Dr.Fone tool without a doubt.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/K7fATC_lI7o?si=UFotPJqflDRZr-mv" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 5 Techniques to Transfer Data from Vivo X Fold 2 to iPhone 15/14/13/12